ZinggJM/GxEPD/README.md

 Added GxGDEH029A1_RDEM, a test version for Ram Data Entry Mode test on 2.9inch display.

+Important note: the current implementation has an open issue: width of bitmaps must be multipe of 8.

+Use one of the non-overriden drawBitmap methods of Adafruit_GFX if needed to avoid this restriction.

 --------------------------------------------------------------------------------------------

 Added support for HD E-Paper displays from Dalian Good Display Inc. with parallel interface.